learnroku/crash-course/docs/Lesson3.md

     </component>
     ```

     This node now inherits all the fields from ContentNode, and supports a new field called `feed_url`.
-Now we can wire up the selected category to a category feed on the network.
+Now we can wire up the selected category to a category feed on the network. **NOTICE** - ContentNode transforms to category_node at this point.
 Edit `category_screen.xml` with the following code:

     ``` xml
     <RadioButtonList